clarus/coq-blog/posts/2014-11-25 Make a Coq package.md

 We assume you already know how to use OPAM to install Coq packages.
 If not, you can read this [tutorial](http://coq-blog.clarus.me/use-opam-for-coq.html).

 ## Create a project
 Go on [GitHub](https://github.com/) and make a new project, for example `that-super-proof`.
-To have the best chances to get contributions and remarks, it is a good practice to always chose the tools that most people use.
-Today, GitHub is the most popular hosting platform for projects, and a pull-request (external contribution) is a matter of a click.

-Clone your repository.
-Add an `LICENSE` file with your copyright to make your package open-source (according to the law, a code is considered proprietary by default).
-The [MIT](http://opensource.org/licenses/MIT) license is one of the most permissive and popular licenses:
+Add a `LICENSE` file with your copyright if you want to make your package open-source (without a license a code is proprietary).
+I usually choose the [MIT](http://opensource.org/licenses/MIT) license, as one of the most permissive and popular:

     The MIT License (MIT)